3rr0r-505/KeySpy/README.md

 ## Usage
    ### 🦆Rubber Ducky
    - Download the DuckyScript.txt and load that in USB Rubber Ducky.
-   - Connect the USB Rubber Ducky to the target machine at least 30 seconds.
+   - Connect the USB Rubber Ducky to the target machine.
    - It will run KeySpy on that machine.

    <!--### 🕸️Web Extension: